 I can write, for example: Desnuda eres azul como la noche en Ambler.

 Karen lived in Chile, Neruda’s home, when she was nineteen.
 At that time, I was at Bloomsburg University.
-We talked on the phone once a week, a difficult, static-filled affair.
-But we wrote glorious letters.
-I told her about my Saturday afternoons, drinking beer at the Cattawissa Inn, an ancient establishment located off a solitary road outside that sold draft beer for sixty cents a glass.
+We talked on the phone, a difficult, static-filled affair, each Sunday evening.
+During the week, we wrote letters.
+I told her about my Saturday afternoons, drinking beer at the Cattawissa Inn, an ancient establishment located off a solitary road that sold draft beer for sixty cents a glass.
 She told me about her Santiago life, sharing a mango with a certain Brianna, drinking boxed wine in the squares, visiting the streets called Maruri and Argülles where Neruda, young, unbearably skinny and unbearably alive, wrote his early poems.

 Neruda was Karen’s age when he was living in Santiago, in the 1920’s, writing poems that would lend credence to the myth of the Latino lover:

 Tonight I can write the saddest lines.